 A lot of things factor into your home network performance: the speeds in your internet plan, your home’s layout, the number of devices connected and the way they’re being used, and regional internet traffic.
 Routers range from the budget $20 picks to $400 powerhouses.
-While top-of-the-line is always appealing, an expensive router is an overkill for the majority of users and you may not need the features that make it worth that price tag.
-Reviews.com found routers with the latest protocols and recommended frequencies, verified independent testing, and a great track record for working for the majority people.
+While top-of-the-line is always appealing, an expensive router is overkill for the majority of users and you may not need the features that make it worth that price tag.
+Reviews.com found routers with the latest protocols and recommended frequencies, verified independent testing, and a great track record for working for the majority of people.

 How to Found the Best Wireless Router

 There are a lot of wireless routers out there — we’re talking 10,000+ — and in truth, there’s no perfect one.
 Router performance is going to depend on your home’s design, your internet usage, and your internet provider.
 The internet you pay for from an internet service provider (ISP), like Comcast, will have an effect on your internet’s performance — if you only pay for 30 Mbps, you won’t get a single Mb more than that.
 If you’re using the same router your ISP has rented to all your neighbors, there will be some spatial traffic that can slow your internet down too.

 They focused on must–haves: the latest protocol, dual frequencies, and security.

 Reviews.com broke router features down into two categories: basics that every router should have, and advanced options for power users (that most people don’t need).